NHS England investigations

 A Londonwide LMCs representative sits on PAG (as a non-voting member) to ensure due process – they would need to declare a conflict of interest if they have been assisting you and are not able to notify you of the outcome in advance of the formal notification (see below).

-What happens at PAG?
+What happens at a PSG meeting?

 Appendix 2 – The Performers List Decision Panel (PLDP)

 The London PLDP meets routinely every 6 weeks and on an ad hoc basis if the need arises.
+The information it considers is the same as the PSG and the submission to it should follow the same form (detailed above in Appendix 1).

 What can the PLDP do?